ARMmbed/k64f-border-router/README.md

 $ dmesg | grep -i ttyACM
 ```

 In the PuTTY main screen, save the session and click **Open**.
 This opens a console window showing debug messages from the application.
 If the console screen is blank, you may need to press the reset button of the board to see the debug information.
-The debug prints in the console look something like this for the border router:
+The debug prints for the border router look something like this in the console:

 ```
 [DBG ][app ]: Using ETHERNET backhaul driver...